Lehona/Parsiphae/Readme.md

 * Typechecking in instances has to consider member variable lookups
 * Implement a fuzzy lookup mechanism to improve error messages.
 * Redefined identifier not caught atm
+* Better type compatibility check on function parameters (all instances are compatible, instances into int parameters are compatible
+* Fix decoding in files with umlauts.